lukrycyfa/crowdfund-tutorial-boilerplate/README.md

 brownie networks add Alfajores alfajores host=https://alfajores-forno.celo-testnet.org chainid=44787 explorer=https://alfajores-blockscout.celo-testnet.org
 ```

 ### Add Your Metamask Private Key To The .env file in the root
+- create a .env file in the root directory

 ```yaml
 export PRIVATE_KEY_OWNER= "Your Metamask Private Key"
 ```
-### Compiling, Deploying And Testing The Contract On Celo Alfajores
+### Compile, Deploy And Test The Contract On Alfajores

 ```bash
 brownie compile